Luscious Living: Starting with Mini Houseplants

 - Maintain by allowing the soil to dry out completely between watering and keep out of direct sunlight until well established.

-This plant isn’t so much a plant that will give you lots of babies (you can take cuttings to grow on with root hormone powder), but rather I’ve included it as a plant to gove a little height and interest to your mini plant nursery.
-Think of it as a ee good plant to add some structure to your mini array.
+This plant isn’t so much a plant that will give you lots of babies (you can take cuttings to grow on with root hormone powder), but rather I’ve included it as a plant to give a little height and interest to your mini plant collection.
+Think of it as a good plant to add some structure to your mini array.

-Fiscus has a preference for bright indirect light, high humidity and warmth.
+Draconia has a preference for bright indirect light.
 Water when the top of the soil feels dry.

 Another great air purifier.

 Thinking of other plants…how about lavender in the bedroom?
 The list of plants is endless once you start.
-Happy living with your mini plant nursery.
+Happy living with your mini plants.

 That concludes our mini houseplant selection.
 I hope you have lots of fun with pots and stands and colour, there are little ornaments you can put in with them, or how about leaving a little card on a stick with a positive mantra in them.
 You can group them together in a tray to make a mini houseplant ‘garden’, or have them spread out around your home in different sized pots.
 One of my favourite things to do at the moment is to plant mine in mason type clear glass jars without the lid and enjoy watching the roots grow in the soil below.
 It feels very earthy and organic and helps me feel even closer to nature whilst at home or in the studio.